top of page

 • Researchers found over 5,000 copies of ancient Greek manuscripts of the New Testament.

-• More than ten thousand copies of Bible scripture were written in other ancient languages.
+• Over ten thousand copies of the Bible written in other ancient languages have been discovered.

 • All of these copies agree with each other in content.

-• Fragments of these copies are dated as early as thirty years after the originals.
+• These fragmented copies date as far back as thirty years after the originals.

-• All these scriptures have been proven to be authentic replicas of each other.
+• We have proven all these scriptures to be authentic copies of each other.

 • The question stands: why should there be doubt about the Bible's truth, authenticity, accuracy, and legitimacy?